Can Nigeria still qualify for World Cup 2026? Super Eagles match schedule, results in CAF qualifying

 When is next Nigeria match?

-Nigeria's next match will be in the CAF playoff section in November 2025.
+Nigeria's next match will be in the 2025 Africa Cup of Nations, which begins in December.

 Super Eagles schedule